 - Don’t neglect the trailer itself.
 Be sure to check the connection of the trailer to the tow vehicle, all of the lights, and the tires to ensure it’s up to the task.

 Those tips should get you started on your way to safely transport your excavator.
 As always, drive safely and follow all applicable state and local laws when hauling any type of cargo.
-Remember, those laws are for your and everyone else’s safety.

 What you need to know about working load and working load limits.